Jun 26, 2018

 Newport Group believes that investment managers should be selected and monitored using a well-defined process.
 Our dedicated team of research analysts combines both quantitative analysis and qualitative research in order to help identify investment managers we believe could potentially provide superior long-term performance.
-The process also incoroporates a comprehensive and continious review of all recommended manager.
+The process also incorporates a comprehensive and continuous review of all recommended manager.

 Quantitative screens are used as a starting point in the manager due diligence process to focus our research efforts on the most promising managers within a given asset class or investment style.
 We do not believe, however, that past performance should be the most relevant factor in the investment manager selection process.
 Research studies have found little evidence to support this theory.
 Reasons include the following: